 Distribution Center vs. Fulfillment Center: What is the Difference and What is Best for Your Company?

-They have the facilities to store large quantities of your inventory, due to the average size of each shipment.
+They have the warehouse facilities to store large quantities of your inventory, due to the average size of each shipment.
 The long-term storage expenses tend to be lower than fulfillment centers since the warehouse space doesn't need to be in shipping hot spots and the shipping cycle is longer.
 You still have your inventory close to your biggest business customers if necessary, but there's more flexibility.

 Distribution fulfillment services make it possible to scale your business up when you begin hitting a wall on direct to consumer sales.
 You can get out large quantities of your inventory to your retail sales channels, which is excellent for businesses that are looking to expand the markets that they sell in and continue to grow.
 Since they mostly work with larger-scale businesses, they tend to have fewer clients, which mean you get more individual attention.
 It's also harder to introduce mix-ups into the orders since they're such large quantities of the same types of product.

 Kitting, custom packaging, assembly, and other services are available at fulfillment centers.
 When you outsource this work to a fulfillment center, you get more resources to focus on your core business competencies.
 In some cases, you can even have the third-party logistics provider handle customer support for order and shipment related issues.
-They can also handle returns and refunds.
+They can also handle and process both returns and refunds.

 Since a fulfillment center deals with smaller-scale and individual shipments, the way it handles inventory is much different than a distribution center.
 It's set up for short-term storage and in more limited quantities.
-You're not typically able to send out bulk shipments via a fulfillment service, as they don't have the infrastructure in place to handle that kind of operation.
+You're not typically able to send out bulk shipments via a fulfillment services, as they don't have the infrastructure in place to handle that kind of operation.
 The cost for inventory that sits in their warehouses for a long time may also be higher than a distribution center.
 In general, you're going to pay more overall for the fulfillment center, since they have a broader range of services and are much more hands-on with your products and packages.
 Their locations overhead can be more expensive, since they need to be located in prime shipping areas to ensure speedy delivery to your customers.

 Many eCommerce companies work with an eCommerce fulfillment service so they can keep their overhead relatively low.
-Since they may not have their own warehousing space, assembly line, or customer service department, they leverage the third-party logistics company's resources for these critical duties.
+Since they may not have their own warehousing space, assembly line, or customer service department, they leverage the third-party logistics company's resources and services for these critical duties.
 Few things cause customer complaints more often than inventory that is out of stock, and slow shipping speed.
 The fulfillment service can ensure that those situations are few and far between, due to the specialized staff and infrastructure that they have in place.

 Larger businesses or those that rely heavily on retail sales partners will probably work best with a distribution center.
 You can handle your large-scale shipments without needing to invest the capital into the infrastructure that's needed to do it in-house.
 They have a system in place for handling bulk shipments, as well as a deep familiarity with the B2B market.